-Dr Arul George Scaria is an Assistant Professor of Law and Co-Director of the Centre for Innovation, Intellectual Property and Competition (CIIPC).
+Dr Arul George Scaria is an Associate Professor of Law and Co-Director of the Centre for Innovation, Intellectual Property and Competition (CIIPC).
 He is also an Affiliate Faculty of the CopyrightX program, which is a course offered each year from January to May under the auspices of the Harvard Law School, the HarvardX distance-learning initiative, and the Berkman Center for Internet and Society, Harvard University.
 His key areas of interest and specialisation are science and technology policies, open movements, intellectual property law, and competition law.
 He is currently working in the areas of open science, open innovation, and regulation of digital markets in the context of big data, AI, and IoT.

-Arul did his doctoral research (2008 October – 2011 December) at the International Max Planck Research School for Competition and Innovation (IMPRS-CI), which was an interdisciplinary doctoral program jointly offered by the Max Planck Institute for Innovation and Competition (Munich) and the Ludwig Maximilians Universität (Munich).
+Arul did his doctoral research at the International Max Planck Research School for Competition and Innovation (IMPRS-CI), which was an interdisciplinary doctoral program jointly offered by the Max Planck Institute for Innovation and Competition (Munich) and the Ludwig Maximilians Universität (Munich).
 For his doctoral research, he received the IMPRS-CI Scholarship from the Max Planck Institute.
 His doctoral research was an empirical legal study on copyright piracy in the Indian film industry and he was awarded the doctoral degree with summa cum laude (‘with the highest distinction’).
 His research was supervised by Prof. Josef Drexl (Director, Max Planck Institute for Innovation and Competition), a globally renowned scholar in the fields of intellectual property and competition law.